Chocolate Chip Cookies

 • Whisk the dry ingredients together in a small mixing bowl

-• In a medium mixing bowl with a stiff spatula
+• In a medium mixing bowl

 • Cream the butter and sugar with a stiff silicone spatula